lazerwalker/twine-app-builder/README.md

 This project is an experiment, so I've intentionally kept the initial release very minimal.
 If people are actually using this, I'd love to expand on it!
 Let me know if you're using this and there's something you're dying to see added, or if there's some missing feature preventing you from using this, so I can prioritize improvements!
 Some specific things I'm currently thinking about:

+- Linux support
+- iOS and Android support
 - More customization options that don't require forking the Electron template
-- Linux build support
-- iOS and Android build support
-- Integration with store platforms (e.g. Itch.io, Steam) to auto-upload new builds via GH Actions
+- Integration with store platforms (e.g. Itch.io, Steam) to automatically upload new builds
-- Supporting automatic updates (i.e. push out new versions of your game without requiring players to download new binaries)
+- Game auto-updater (i.e. push out new versions of your game without requiring players to download new binaries)

 ## License